ryjin111/monad-farmer/README.md

 # 🌾 Monad Farming Simulator

-A delightful farming simulator mini app for Farcaster, built on Monad!
+A **fully on-chain** farming simulator mini app for Farcaster, built on Monad!
+Every action - planting, watering, harvesting - is a blockchain transaction.
 Grow crops, earn coins, unlock achievements, and share your farming progress with the community.

+## ⛓️ On-Chain Features

+### 🔗 Smart Contract Integration
+- **FarmingGame Contract**: All game logic is stored on Monad testnet
+- **Real Transactions**: Every plant, water, and harvest action is a blockchain transaction
+- **Persistent State**: Your farm progress is permanently stored on-chain
+- **Gas Optimization**: Efficient contract design for minimal transaction costs

+### 🎮 Blockchain Game Mechanics
+- **Plot Ownership**: Each player owns 25 plots (5x5 grid) on-chain
+- **Crop Growth**: Growth timers are managed by smart contract
+- **Watering System**: Watering reduces growth time and is tracked on-chain
+- **Economy**: Coins and experience are stored as contract state
+- **Achievements**: Progress tracking through on-chain events

 ## 🚀 Features